pulumi/docs/content/blog/pulumi-loves-python/index.md

 Python was one of the first languages we ever supported in Pulumi, and has grown rapidly for defining and building Infrastructure as Code across any cloud.
 This growth has accelerated over the last year, driven by a few different trends:

-1. DevOps practioners with existing Python scritping experience who can naturally extend that experience into their IaC development
+1. DevOps practitioners with existing Python scripting experience who can naturally extend that experience into their IaC development
-2. AI and Data-focused organizations with deep Python focus braodly within their organization leaning on IaC development whcih leverages the same language and tools
+2. AI and Data-focused organizations with deep Python focus broadly within their organization leaning on IaC development which leverages the same language and tools
 3. Broad growth in the Python developer ecosystem

 The result has been strong and steady growth of Python Pulumi usage.
 This has been especially pronounced among some of the largest and most advanced Pulumi users, who are pushing the boundaries on managing complexity at scale using the best of the Python ecosystem.